Emo: Screamo

 The term "screamo" was initially applied to an aggressive offshoot of emo which developed in San Diego in 1991 and used short songs grafting "spastic intensity to willfully experimental dissonance and dynamics".
 Screamo is a dissonant form of emo influenced by hardcore punk, with typical rock instrumentation and noted for short songs, chaotic execution and screaming vocals.

 The Used's self-titled album was called "one of the masterworks of the screamo movement" by The Kansas City Star.

 The genre is "generally based in the aggressive side of the overarching punk-revival scene".
 It began at the Ché Café with groups such as Heroin, Antioch Arrow, Angel Hair, Mohinder, Swing Kids, and Portraits of Past.
 They were influenced by Washington, D.C. post-hardcore (particularly Fugazi and Nation of Ulysses), straight edge, the Chicago group Articles of Faith, the hardcore-punk band Die Kreuzen and the post-punk and gothic rock bands like Bauhaus.
 I Hate Myself is a band described as "a cornerstone of the 'screamo' genre" by author Matt Walker: "Musically, I Hate Myself relied on being very slow and deliberate, with sharp contrasts between quiet, almost meditative segments that rip into loud and heavy portions driven by Jim Marburger's tidal wave scream."
 Other early screamo bands include Pg.
 99, Saetia, and Orchid.

-The Used, Thursday, Thrice and Hawthorne Heights, who all formed in the United States during the late 1990s and early 2000s and remained active throughout the 2000s, helped popularize screamo.
+The Used, Thursday, Thrice and Hawthorne Heights, who all formed in the United States during the late 1990s and early 2000s and remained active throughout the 2000s, helped popularize screamo-influenced music as a part of the pop screamo style.
 Post-hardcore bands such as Refused and At the Drive-In paved the way for these bands.
-Screamo bands from the Canadian emo scene such as Silverstein and Alexisonfire also emerged at this time.
+Pop screamo bands from the Canadian emo scene such as Silverstein and Alexisonfire also emerged at this time.

 By the mid-2000s, the saturation of the screamo scene caused many bands to expand beyond the genre and incorporate more-experimental elements.
 Non-screamo bands used the genre's characteristic guttural vocal style.
-Some screamo bands during this time period were inspired by genres like pop punk and heavy metal.
+Some screamo bands during this time period were inspired by genres like pop-punk and heavy metal.

 Jeff Mitchell of the Iowa State Daily wrote, "There is no set definition of what screamo sounds like but screaming over once deafeningly loud rocking noise and suddenly quiet, melodic guitar lines is a theme commonly affiliated with the genre."